fagbenjaenoch/mini-frontend-projects/README.md

 ```
 2. Install pnpm from [here](https://pnpm.io/installation) or skip if you have it installed already.

 3. Since this repository contains more than one project, it would be tedious to run `pnpm install` for every single project separately.
-Instead, you can use the following commands
+Instead, you can use the following commands:
 - Windows:
 ```powershell
 .\setup.ps1